blaire101/HDB_SDE_Technical_Test_26/README.md

 #### 2.1.4 Network Design

-The downloader runs in a private subnets without a public IP address.
+The downloader(`python application packaged as a Docker container`) runs in a private subnets without a public IP address.

 It accesses `data.gov.sg` through: